SMA6 and Embedded 3D Printing for Multi-Material Ceramics

-The Manufacturing Challenge Overcome with Baikalox® SMA6?
+The Manufacturing Challenge Overcome ?

 Combining dissimilar materials inside dense ceramics has been a long-standing hurdle: conventional routes rarely deliver microstructural precision and preserved density.
 Additive manufacturing helped, but robocasting in air still constrains geometry and material pairings.
 The promising alternative—embedded 3D printing within a self-healing support—had proved difficult to translate to dense inorganic systems.